exosite-garage/CC3200CloudDemo/README.md

   within a single second.
 * The application will only run for about 20 minutes, this seems to be an issue related to using i2c.
+  - Update: The first stability issue has been "fixed".
+It has something to do with running out of sockets.
+I'm not sure if this means file descriptors or actual open sockets where they just aren't getting closed quick enough.
+    The "fix" is to just disconnect from the AP and start over any time we get an error we're not expecting.

 ================================================================================
 Release Info